ringcentral-tutorials/message-store-download-content-csharp-demo/README.md

 const string RINGCENTRAL_CLIENTID = "Your_App_Client_Id";
 const string RINGCENTRAL_CLIENTSECRET = "Your_App_Client_Secret";
 ```
-* Specify the account login credentials to the following variables in the `Program.cs` file.
+* Specify the account login credentials for the following variables in the `Program.cs` file.
 ```
 const string RINGCENTRAL_USERNAME = "Your_Account_Username";
 const string RINGCENTRAL_PASSWORD = "Your_Account_Password";